Online Betting in Australia – Welcome to AussieBet.com

 - Unlawful Gambling Act 1998

 Even with all these restrictions, NSW betting fans can enjoy betting on all major Australian and international sports.
 AFL’s base is especially strong in this part of the country, primarily because of the popularity of Sydney Swans.
-Cricket fans can also rejoice since top NSW bookies offer a plethora of markets for every Sydney Thunder and Sydney Sixers game.
+Cricket fans can also rejoice since the best NSW betting sites offer a plethora of markets for every Sydney Thunder and Sydney Sixers game.

 Punters who prefer horse racing aren’t left out since NSW is home to some of the most popular Australian races, like The Championships.
 Betting sites like BlueBet, Palmerbet and bet365 allow all registered customers from NSW to bet on a vast selection of Australian and foreign races.